danieledapo/danieledapo.github.io/content/post/category-theory.md

 type Four = Product Two Two
 ```

-Let's check if this actualy works by enumerating the all the ways we can build
+Let's check if this actualy works by enumerating all the ways we can build those
-those types:
+types:

 - we can build a Two using either `SumA One` or `SumB One`;
 - a Four can be built with `Product (SumA One) (SumA One)`, `Product (SumA One)